disha-satpute/MySQL/Notes/mysql_Procedures.md

 ## Modifying and Dropping Procedures

-To Modify a Procedure: You must drop the procedure first and then recreate it since MySQL does not support the ALTER PROCEDURE statement.
+To Modify a Procedure :

+You must drop the procedure first and then recreate it since MySQL does not support the ALTER PROCEDURE statement.

 ```sql
 DROP PROCEDURE IF EXISTS procedure_name;